bgrasmo/100daysofcode/sections-31-37/Section-32.md

 Add a scripts directory to public, as we need some JavaScript to run in the browser.
 New method, classList.toggle let's us toggle a class on or off without having to write the logic for it ourselves.
 To target it in CSS, select element with id mobile-menu and class open: `#mobile-menu.open`

+#### <b>Add product admin pages and forms</b>

+Add admin-routes, and use it with '/admin' prefix in app.js to avoid having /admin in front of all the admin routes.
+Then add controller actions for admin.
+Also add views for these pages